4 Signs Your Allergies Are Getting Worse

 Sinus congestion can also contribute to this.
 If you’re dealing with sinus allergies that cause body aches, the pressure in your head and face can spread discomfort to your neck, shoulders, and upper back.

-So, if you find yourself asking, “Can allergies make my body ache or feel sore?” — the answer is yes, especially when your allergies are acting up or going untreated.
+So, if you find yourself asking, “Can allergies make my body ache or feel sore?”
+The answer is yes, especially when your allergies are acting up or going untreated.

 4. Your Reactions Are Getting More Intense or Frequent